EquiNO: A Physics-Informed Neural Operator for Multiscale Simulations: Physics-informed learning for continuum micromechanics

 By substituting this reduced-order representation into the kinematic relation, \cref{eq:kinematic}, the strain tensor field takes the form

 Projecting the balance of linear momentum for an elastic material in the absence of body forces, \cref{eq:balanceMom}, onto the POD modes and using the linearity of differentiation leads to

-Since the POD modes $\mPhi_{\vsigma}(\vx)$ are computed from data that inherently satisfy the balance of momentum, thus $\nabla \cdot \mPhi_{\vsigma}(\vx) = \bm{0}$, the governing equation holds independently of $\vb_{\vsigma}(\hat{\ve})$.
+Since the POD modes $\mPhi_{\vsigma}(\vx)$ are computed from data that inherently satisfy the balance of linear momentum, they are divergence-free up to numerical discretization errors, i.e., $\nabla \cdot \mPhi_{\vsigma}(\vx) = \bm{0}$, and therefore the governing equation holds independently of the coefficients $\vb_{\vsigma}(\hat{\ve})$.
 This ensures that the reduced-order model preserves equilibrium by construction and without requiring additional constraints.
 We refer to these POD modes as divergence-free modes.
 Furthermore, the periodic boundary condition is also satisfied by construction.
 Since the displacement modes $\mPhi_{\ovu}(\vx)$ inherently conserve periodicity, the reduced-order model ensures compatibility with the boundary conditions, \cref{eq:bc}, independent of $\vb_{\ovu}(\hat{\ve})$.
 The aforementioned structural properties, which satisfy both the boundary conditions and the governing equations, are the keys to the superior performance of the proposed method.

 Our goal is to learn the solution operator of the microstructure for different boundary conditions imposed by the prescribed global strain $\hat{\ve}$.
 To achieve this, we consider two branch networks, such that